Treatment for fibromyalgia

 In addition, pain receptors in the brain seem to develop a type of pain memory and become allergic, meaning they can overreact to painful and painless signals.

-Because fibromyalgia tends to be inherited, there may be certain genetic mutations that can make you more susceptible to developing the disease.
+Because fibromyalgia tends to be inherited, certain genetic mutations may make you more susceptible to developing the disease.

 - Infection may become one of the fibromyalgia causes: